sahat/hackathon-starter/README.md

 #### Get total count of a field from all documents:
-Let's suppose that each user has a `votes` field and you would like to count the total number of votes in your database accross all users.
+Let's suppose that each user has a `votes` field and you would like to count the total number of votes in your database across all users.
 One very inefficient way would be to loop through each document and manually accumulate the count.
-Or you could use [MongoDB Aggregation Framework](http://docs.mongodb.org/manual/core/aggregation-introduction/) instead:
+Or you could use [MongoDB Aggregation Framework](HTTP://docs.MongoDB.org/manual/core/aggregation-introduction/) instead:

 ```js
 User.aggregate({ $group: { _id: null, total: { $sum: '$votes' } } }, function(err, votesCount) {